yuvaldori/gigaspaces-wiki-jekyll/xap101adm/memoryxtend-ssd-overview.markdown

 # Installation

 Step 1.
-Dwonload the XAP 10 distribution and the `MemoryXtend` RPM with the ZetaScale libraries.
+Download the XAP 10 distribution and the `MemoryXtend` RPM with the ZetaScale libraries.

 Step 2.
 Install XAP as usual.
 Unzip the `{%version build-filename%}`.